andrealang/docs/admin/index.md

 | Body | Enter the message body text to be sent in the email.
 You can use the IBM payload values to populate the email notification with pertinent information.
 See the [Maintenance and incident payload section values](index.html#payload) table to identify which values you can use.
 Use basic HTML tags to structure your email.
 This is a required field. |
 | To | Enter the email address or addresses using a comma-separated list for the recipients of the email notification.
 Expand the "cc" or "bcc" options to copy others on the email.
 This is a required field. |
 | Description | Add a unique description for the subscription that you are creating. |

-*Table 4.
-Fields for email notification subscriptions about thresholds* {: #caption}
+{: caption="Table 3.
+Fields for email notification subscriptions about thresholds" caption-side="top"}

 {: #emailnottrhesh}

 | **Field** | **Description** |